iamatulsingh/pinterest-image-scrap/README.md

 This python (3.7) program scrap data from pinterest without official API.

->NOTE: It will definetly take some memory (according to the size of images) to download it.
+>NOTE: It will definetly take some memory (depends on the size of images) to download it.

 ### install all required libraries using following command from your project directory
 ``` pip install -r requirements.txt ```